poomstas/kaggle_petfinder/README.md

 ![Training Data](https://github.com/poomstas/kaggle_petfinder/blob/dev/markdown/training_data.png "Training Data")

+## Novelty
+- Use of embedding layers to...

 ## Training, Validation, Testing Data Structure
 The original dataset provides summarized .csv files for training and testing.
 In this work, I separate the training data into training and validation.